National Security Council (Serbia): Composition

-Sessions of the Council are convened by the president of Serbia, at least once every three months, and more often if necessary.
+Sessions of the council are convened by the President of the Republic, at least once every three months, and more often if necessary.
 The agenda is determined by the president together with the prime minister.
 If the president is prevented and unable to chair, the prime minister takes office.

-The president may, on his own initiative, or on the initiative of one of the members, invite to a meeting the heads of state bodies and institutions, or some other persons who are not members of the council.
-All conclusions and other acts that are passed are signed personally by the president of the republic.
+The President of the Republic, as the chairman, may, on his own initiative, or on the initiative of one of the members, invite to a meeting the heads of state bodies and institutions, or some other persons who are not members of the council.
+All conclusions and other acts that are passed are signed personally by the President of the Republic.

-Secretary of the National Security Council
+Organization

+Secretary

-The secretary of the National Security Council participates in the work of the Council, but has no right to decide.
+The Secretary of the National Security Council participates in the work of the council, but has no right to decide.
 Its main function is to ensure the implementation of all Council conclusions.
-With the arrival of the new government, the Law on the Fundamentals of Security Services was changed, and it was prescribed that the president appoint and dismiss the secretary of the National Security Council.
+The President of the Republic appoints and dismisses the Secretary of the National Security Council.

-Office of the National Security Council
+Office

-The Office of the National Security Council performs professional and administrative tasks for the needs of the Council, and in particular:
+The Office of the National Security Council performs professional and administrative tasks for the needs of the council, and in particular: